HomeNavigating DenmarkProtesting Trump: Tips for taking a stand with your spending

 Go European also offers browser extensions for Firefox, Vivaldi, and Chrome.

-Image credit: Is it American
+Image credit: Is it American?

-the location of the company’s headquarters, where it was founded, and its ownership structure.
+Is it American uses AI to provide an ‘American Score’ out of 100.
+This reflects things like the location of the company’s headquarters, where it was founded, and its ownership structure.
 For instance, Is it American ranks Scandi favourite Marabou (founded in Stockholm in 1916) at 80 on the American Score because it’s owned by American food-production giant Mondelēz International.
 Marabou was purchased by US-based Kraft in 1993 and then rebranded as part of global snacks company Mondelēz in 2012 (other Mondelēz brands include Oreo, Milka, Toblerone, and Cadbury).

 Is it American also offers ‘European Alternatives’, which aren’t perfect (California-headquartered Fabletics showed up as an alternative to US/Canadian brand Lululemon), but can be a nice starting off point for finding non-US options.